Analysis of Structured Deep Kernel Networks: Introduction

 It is thus particularly natural and promising to investigate multilayer kernel approximants obtained by composition of several kernel-based functions.
-Although this approach has been already pursued in some direction, a recent result has laid the foundations of a new analysis through the establishment of a representer theorem for multilayer kernels \cite{Bohn2017}.
-Still, the actual solution of the learning problem presents several challenges both on a computational and on a theoretical level.
-First, despite one can move from infinite to finite dimensional optimization via the representer theorem, the problem is non-convex and still very hard to solve numerically.
-Second, the rich theoretical foundation of the shallow (single-layer) case can not be directly transferred to this situation. \\
+Although this approach has been already pursued in some directions \cite{NIPS2009_3628,damianou2013deep}, a recent result has laid the foundations of a new analysis through the establishment of a representer theorem for multilayer kernels \cite{Bohn2017}, which reduces an infinite dimensional problem to a finite one.
+Still, the actual solution of the corresponding optimization problem presents several challenges both on a computational and on a theoretical level.
+First, despite one can move from infinite to finite-dimensional optimization via the representer theorem, the problem is non-convex and still very hard to solve numerically.
+Second, the rich theoretical foundation of the shallow (single-layer) case can not be directly transferred to this situation. \\ Our approach introduces three key innovations: First we introduce the Structured Deep Kernel Network (SDKN) framework.
+Second, we provide a theoretical analysis demonstrating that basic functions, such as polynomials, can be approximated to arbitrary accuracy by simple SDKNs.
+Finally, these results are combined to establish efficient universal approximation theorems.